risawitama/verbose-potato/README.md

-## What is the least spoken language in the world?
-## Sign Language
+## What did the doctor say to the gingerbread man who broke his leg?
+Try icing it.